chen2156/MSRFinalProject/README.md

 `roslaunch laser_values cameraLaunch.launch runLidar:=false runGaussProc:=true`

 If no arguments are given, it will default to the first way.
 Once the launch file is running, you can move the robot around to generate the map.
-Once you are satisfied with the map, you can save the result using
+Once you are satisfied with the map, you can save the result locally using

 `rosrun map_server map_saver -f <filename for .pgm>`

-in another terminal
+in another tab

+<h2> Testing the results</h2>

+Testing the results is more down to visual inspection by comparing how the maps generated by the LIDAR stack up against the one generated by the Gaussian Process model.
+Should expect a map from the Gaussian Process to have